This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

-It doesn’t have to be on Valentine’s Day itself, but it might be nice to plan for a little alone time together!
+It doesn’t have to be on Valentine’s Day itself, but it might be nice to plan for a little alone time together.
 Look for nice destinations nearby and consider renting an Airbnb or room for just a night.
 A change of setting can do wonders!

 16. Get baking

-I’m pretty sure dessert is a love language in and of itself.
-My husband and I always seem to bake for each other for birthdays and special occasions!
+Make your loved one’s favorite treats.
 He loves key lime pie, so I’ll try to adapt key lime pie into truffles or cake pops.
 I love dark chocolate-covered candied orange peel (so specific, I know), and he’ll make it from scratch!

 This is a super sweet way to show your partner you know them and will go out of your way for them.
-It’s also low waste and delicious!
+It’s also low waste and delicious.

 Shop this post: Sustainable Valentine’s Day Gift Ideas

 Okay, so I tried to keep this list pretty gender-neutral, but I absolutely wrote it with my own preferences in mind…This list is totally adaptable to all people though!
 It’s just about seeing your partner for who they are and investing in either time together or their passions.